dylanrussellmd/nsqipr/README.md

 outcomes-based program to measure and improve the quality of surgical care.

-As of 2020-09-22, there are currently [706 hospitals](https://www.facs.org/search/nsqip-participants?allresults=)
+As of 27 October, 2021, there are currently [700
+hospitals](https://www.facs.org/search/nsqip-participants?allresults=)
 that participate in and contribute to the program.
-The entire database contains **more than 6.6 million cases** for data analysis.
+The entire database contains **more than 8 million cases** for data analysis.

 ## Inclusion and Exclusion Criteria